The Two-Parameter Brane Sigma-Model and Extended Solutions of M-Theory: Conclusions

 has a non-vanishing variation

 upto total derivative terms.
 In two-dimensions, as on the coset manifolds we have looked at in this paper, the shift parameter $v_{\kappa\mu\nu}$ is zero as it is an antisymmetric tensor.
-However when working on larger symmetric spaces, such as $\frac{SL(3)}{SO(2,1)}$ which is used to reconstruct bound states of supergravity branes \cite{Cook:2009ri,Houart:2009ya} and whose dimension is greater than three, corrections to the $\sigma$-model Lagrangian will be needed to ensure invariance under tranlsations in $y_{\mu\nu}$.
-Generalising the $\sigma$-model construction so that it depends on more than two parameters and may be used to construct solutions in M-theory dependent on the extended coordinates in the $l_1$ representation of $E_{11}$ ($x^\mu$, $y_{\mu\nu}$, $z_{\mu\nu\rho\sigma\tau}$ and so on) is an interesting direction for future work.
+However when working on larger symmetric spaces, such as $\frac{SL(3)}{SO(2,1)}$ which is used to reconstruct bound states of supergravity branes \cite{Cook:2009ri,Houart:2009ya} and whose dimension is greater than three, corrections to the $\sigma$-model Lagrangian will be needed to ensure invariance under translations in $y_{\mu\nu}$.
+Generalising the $\sigma$-model construction so that it depends on more than two parameters, and can be used to construct solutions dependent on the extended coordinates of the $l_1$ representation of $E_{11}$, is an interesting direction for future work.